dansmyers/IntroToCS/Challenge_Projects/2-It's_a_Secret_to_Everybody.md

 - `decode.py` to translate the ciphered text file and print the deciphered version.
 Use a dictionary to store the mapping for each ciphertext letter to its plaintext counterpart (you'll need to code the mappings in this dictionary **by hand** as part of the program).

 Note that the letter frequencies you obtain in step 1 may not perfectly map to the frequencies of letters in ideal English language text.
 You may need to do a little bit of experimentation to find the right mappings and perform the decryption; this is part of the process. **You do not need to (and probably can't) determine the correct mappings automatically**.
 This project is as much of a puzzle as it is a programming task.

+**Uppercase and lowercase letters**.
 The ciphertext contains both uppercase and lowercase letters.
 I recommend converting each line of text to lowercase before you perform frequency analysis, so that you obtain complete counts for every letter.
 You can use the string's `.lower()` method to convert a line to all lowercase letters:

 ```
 # Example of converting text to lower case